donofden/donofden.github.io/_posts/2021-03-01-coginito-auth+auth-cloud-front-for-s3.md

 # Creating an S3 Bucket for Public and Private Access

-Lets Create 2 Buckets one for Public Access and the Second for Private Content.
+Lets Create 2 Buckets one for Public Access the Second for Private Content.

 1. Go to AWS S3 page and click “Create bucket”.
 2. Enter a “Bucket name” and click “Next”.